pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 - If your PD version is v4.0.8 or earlier, refer to [PD issue #3128](https://github.com/tikv/pd/issues/3128) for details.
 - If your PD is upgraded from v4.0.8 or an earlier version to a later version, refer to [PD issue #3366](https://github.com/tikv/pd/issues/3366) for details.

-## When I use TiCDC to replicate messages to Kafka, Kafka returns the `Message was too large` error
+## When I use TiCDC to replicate messages to Kafka, Kafka returns the `Message was too large` error.
+Why?

 For TiCDC v4.0.8 or earlier versions, you cannot effectively control the size of the message output to Kafka only by configuring the `max-message-bytes` setting for Kafka in the Sink URI.
 To control the message size, you also need to increase the limit on the bytes of messages to be received by Kafka.
 To add such a limit, add the following configuration to the Kafka server configuration.